 Yes, wireless extenders do improve the reach of the wifi signal in your home.
 But they do not improve the signal itself, so if it is very weak then you'll need to look at an alternative solution.

 Most come with an average range increase of 300 feet, but like the signal from the router itself, this is dependent on many factors such as the layout of your home and the thickness of your walls.

 Where should I place my wifi extender?

 The best advice is to place a wifi extender within the range of the existing wifi signal.
 Putting it in a wifi black hole will just mean it won't be able to find a signal to boost.

 How much does a wifi extender cost?

-You can pick up a basic wifi extender for about £20 or you can spend hundreds on the latest mesh network.
-There are, of course, options in the middle and it's up to you to work out how much help your router needs to give you the wifi coverage you are looking for.
+You can pick up a basic wifi extender for about £20 or you can spend a lot on the latest mesh network, although many leading providers now offer their own mesh network systems to customers for about an extra tenner a month.
+It's up to you to work out how much help your router needsin order to give you the wifi coverage you are looking for.